itt-ustutt/quantity/README.md

 [![crate](https://img.shields.io/crates/v/quantity.svg)](https://crates.io/crates/quantity)
 [![documentation](https://docs.rs/quantity/badge.svg)](https://docs.rs/quantity)

-Representation of quantites, i.e. of unit valued scalars and arrays.
+Representation of quantities, i.e. of unit valued scalars and arrays.

 The units are checked at compile time and can be arbitrarily complex.
-Additional to simple scalar quantities, it also provides utilities for vector valued quantities, based on the [ndarray] crate, where all entries share the same unit.
+Additional to simple scalar quantities, it also provides utilities for vector valued quantities, based on the [ndarray](https://github.com/rust-ndarray/ndarray) crate, where all entries share the same unit.

 The crate is published together with the standalone Python package [si-units](si-units).
 Together with [PyO3](https://github.com/PyO3/pyo3), the data types defined in the Rust crate can be directly used in a Python interface.
 See the [example](example/extend_quantity/README.md) for details.